latest nhpb_banner 1__compressed

 How to Save Money

-Assistance for stopping an eviction in Durham County can be issued in one of many ways.
+Financial or material assistance for stopping an eviction in Durham County can be issued in one of many ways.
 They include Emergency Solution Grants from HUD, the local Legal Aid office, referrals to government aid, case management, or even rehousing.
 Each will have their own specific objective, and often times a tenant is given access to one or more of the programs.

--Rental expenses can be paid using funds from ESG grants.
+• Rental expenses can be paid using funds from ESG grants.
 Any money paid is directly to the landlord.

--If there is a dispute or legal issue, staff from Housing for New Hope can direct the family to free legal aid.
+• If there is a dispute or legal issue, staff from Housing for New Hope can direct the family to free legal aid.

--Utility needs, whether for water, cooling or heating costs, can all be paid from LIHEAP or ESG.
+• Utility needs, whether for water, cooling or heating costs, can all be paid from LIHEAP or ESG.

--Durham County tenants facing an eviction can apply for public aid, such as from SSI disability or section 8.
-However this can take money months, and the Department of Social Services in Durham is the best source to contact.
+• However this can take money months, and the Department of Social Services in Durham is the best source to contact.

 Due to limited funding, and the fact that money from Emergency Solution Grants (ESG) will normally run out during the course of a year, many hard decisions need to be made.
 Not every single tenant facing an eviction can get help.
 Non-profits such as Durham Opening Doors will need to use their funds wisely.